 |A Potawatomi Village.|

-Three are in Michigan: the Huron Potawatomi in the south-central; the Pokagon Potawatomi in southwest and northern Indiana, and the Hannaville Potawatomi of upper peninsula.
+Three are in Michigan: the Huron Potawatomi in the south-central, the Pokagon Potawatomi in the southwest and northern Indiana, and the Hannaville Potawatomi of the upper peninsula.

-The Forest County Potawatomi live in northeast Wisconsin, and the Canadian Potawatomi in southern Ontario have become part of the Walpole Island and the Stoney Point and Kettle Point First Nations.
+The Forest County Potawatomi lived in northeast Wisconsin.
+The Canadian Potawatomi in southern Ontario has become part of the Walpole Island and the Stoney Point and Kettle Point First Nations.

 Estimates of the original Potawatomi population range as high as 15,000, but 8,000 is probably closer to the truth.
-Although they had undergone 30 years of war, relocation, and epidemic, the French estimated there were about 4,000 in 1667.
-Since all Potawatomi bands had gathered into four villages near Green Bay at that time, this probably was fairly accurate.
+Although they had undergone 30 years of war, relocation, and epidemic, the French estimated about 4,000 in 1667.
+Since all Potawatomi bands had gathered into four villages near Green Bay at that time, this probably was reasonably accurate.
 Later estimates vary between 1,200 to 3,400, but the Potawatomi had separated into many bands, and these estimates failed to list all of them.
 Accurate counts were not possible until the Potawatomi had been moved to Kansas.
 In 1854 the Indian Bureau listed 3,440 on the reservation, but some had left with the Kickapoo for northern Mexico.
-The report also mentioned 600 "strolling Potawatomi ," who had avoided removal and were somewhere in Michigan, Indiana, and Wisconsin.
-It also failed to include the 4-600 Potawatomi omie in Canada.
-The 1910 census listed 2,440 Potawatomi in the United States, with another 180 in Canada - total of 2,620.
+The report also mentioned 600 "strolling Potawatomi," who had avoided removal and were somewhere in Michigan, Indiana, and Wisconsin.
+It also failed to include the 4-600 Potawatomi in Canada.
+The 1910 census listed 2,440 Potawatomi in the United States, with another 180 in Canada, totaling 2,620.
 The current population of all Potawatomi in Canada and the United States is almost 28,000.